frankiearzu/DSMTools/DSM Forward Programming/readme.md

 Thanks to all the people volunteered to test it.

 IMPORTANT: v0.57 is a workaround to problem on EdgeTX 2.10.x where LUA scripts writting to the /LOGS folder on some ocations can corrupt the /LOGS directiry  (you will see filenames with weird naming and garbage).
 This version has writting to the logs turned OFF.
-Besides that is the same as 0.57
+Besides that is the same as 0.57.
+Make sure you delete your older /SCRIPTS/TOOLS/DSMLIB directory/folder when updating.
+You can delete the previous version (56, etc)

 Please use:
 - Color_480x272:  for Radiomaster TX16S or equivalent screen (480x272)